Skip to content

 • Here, &H00FFFFFF represents completely transparent white.
 The transparency is 00 (completely transparent), and the color is FFFFFF (white).

-• Completely Opaque: The color is completely opaque, that is, the color display effect is the most obvious.
+• Fully Opaque: The color is completely opaque, i.e., the color display effect is the most obvious.
 The representation is &HFFBBGGRR, where the AA part is FF (completely opaque).

 Example: